 Work-Life balance is a false hope sold through human resources and the consultant class as some magical elixir.

-The problem is that the notion, as many binary choices, is that the belief in binary options creates unnecessary stress and false and/or alternatives.
+The problem is that, as with many binary choices, the belief in binary options creates unnecessary stress and false and/or alternatives.

 When you try to make a Work-Life balance, you are assuming that things in your life balance, nothing in nature or your life is ever in balance, and that is OK.

 Within certain times you will focus more and less on areas.
 Your focus will depend on your values, time, and environment.

-Homeostasis – the tendency toward a relatively stable equilibrium between interdependent elements, especially as maintained by physiological processes.
+Homeostasis is the tendency toward a relatively stable equilibrium between interdependent elements, especially maintained by physiological processes.

 Within nature, energy and effort move from one area of need to the other to determine, at this time and overall, what requires attention.
 When the focus of attention is taken care of, the focus moves toward equilibrium.

 In a leadership development question and answer session with Lindsey Zajac of Ahern Murphy, we shared some ideas on work-life-self focus and the fact of trade-offs, support systems, and self-care.

-I argue that instead of work-life balance, we think of things in a triad of Work-Family-Self.
+I argue that we think of things in a triad of Work-Family-Self instead of work-life balance.

 Work-Family-Self means that within some contexts or times, there is a greater need for: